 For Bayesian ML fundamentals.

-Preparation Timeline
+Preparation timeline

-5. Culture and Compensation
+Culture and compensation

-Culture Markers
+Culture markers

+- Hypothesis-driven.
 Everything starts with a research question.
 Ideas are evaluated on evidence quality, not seniority of the proponent.

+- Collaborative across disciplines.
 PhDs in physics, economics, CS, and statistics work together.
 Research conversations are genuinely interdisciplinary.

-Typically 50–65 hours/week for QRs.
+- Hours.
+Typically 50-65 hours/week for QRs.
 More predictable than pure trading firms; more intense during strategy launches.

 Compensation